 In most areas of the world, the OnePlus 10 Pro ships with this version of Oxygen OS out-of-the-box.
 Oxygen OS 12, based on Android 12, will come to the US, the UK, Europe, India, and other supported countries.
 Meanwhile, buyers in China will find Color OS 12 on their OnePlus 10 Pro devices.

-OnePlus promises its merger with Oppo and the merging of Color OS and Oxygen OS will result in faster, more stable updates.
+OnePlus promises its merger with Oppo will result in faster, more stable updates for all platforms.
 So far, though, we haven’t seen much improvement.
 We’ll give OnePlus the benefit of the doubt here since the merger happened only recently.
 However, the company has a lot of ground to make up when it comes to earning back user trust for software updates.